rmingon/Falcon-Edge/readme.md

 # FALCON-EDGE — An Open-Source Flying-Wing with an ESP32 Flight Computer

+This repository contains hardware designs, documentation, and code for an aircraft project.

 ### New light version 400g instead of 800g

 ![Falcon-Edge light](./light.png)